URL Filtering Use Cases

 QoS policies based on URL category

 You can enforce different types of firewall policies based on URL categories.
-For example, suppose you have enabled Decryption, but you want to exclude certain personal information from being decrypted.
-In this case you could create a decryption policy rule that excludes websites that match the URL categories financial-services and health-and-medicine from decryption.
+For example, suppose you have enabled decryption, but want to exclude certain personal information from being decrypted.
+In this case you could create a Decryption policy rule that excludes websites that match the URL categories financial-services and health-and-medicine from decryption.
 Another example would be to use the URL category streaming-media in a QoS policy to apply bandwidth controls to websites that fall in to this category.